Skip to main content

 By locating all of the different public works departments into a single facility, Gatlinburg has seen an increase in collaboration and a reduction in duplication.
 (Photo by Gatlinburg)

-A former bank building on the site was also renovated to provide residents with a convenient, accessible location for bill payments and other financial transactions, featuring a drive-thru window and after-hours drop box.
-This easy-to-access facility has also reduced congestion at other city facilities, and improved customer experience.
-The fleet shelter and vehicle wash also enhance the longevity of city equipment and has reduced maintenance needs.
-The modern infrastructure of the new campus has also reduced operational costs with maintaining other aging buildings while the purpose-built infrastructure reduces the need for future capital expenditures.
+A former bank building on the site was renovated to provide residents with a convenient, accessible destination for bill payments and other financial transactions, featuring a drive-thru window and after-hours drop box.
+This has reduced congestion at other city offices and improved customer experience.
+The fleet shelter and vehicle wash enhance the longevity of city equipment and have reduced maintenance needs.
+The modern infrastructure of the new campus has also cut operational costs of maintaining other aging buildings while the purpose-built infrastructure reduces the need for future capital expenditures.

-The facility has also become a symbol of post-wildfire revitalization and land stewardship for the city.
-Through strategic acquisitions, the city turned an area left blighted by disaster into an aesthetically pleasing, well-maintained property in a key location.
-The project has turned adversity into opportunity by investing in infrastructure that supports both residents and tourists, enhanced both visual and service quality, and provided convenient, citizen-focused services in an accessible area.
+The complex has become a symbol of post-wildfire revitalization and land stewardship.
+From a practical standpoint, it was designed to centralize critical public works functions and resources that can be called upon during future disasters.
+And through strategic acquisitions, the city turned an area left blighted by disaster into an aesthetically pleasing, well-maintained property in a key location.
+The project has turned adversity into opportunity by investing in infrastructure that supports residents and tourists, enhancing visual and service quality, and providing convenient, citizen-focused services in an accessible area.